Introduction

 When you create R code in Displayr the code is colored and highlighted in a way to make it easier to see what items are being referenced.

 Hovering over the name of an input will show you a preview of the data.
 When referencing other variables, any categories that have been merged in the related table will flow through to R, and any that have been removed will be excluded.
-By clicking the name in the preview, Displayr will then take you to the object, for example to a Page where a table exists or to the Data Sets tree where the variable exists.
+By clicking the name in the preview, Displayr will then take you to the object, for example to a Page where a table exists or to the Data Sources tree where the variable exists.

 - Strings will be colored red.